 Community Builders Program

 REACH’s Community Builders Program (CBP) is a free, bilingual home repair program available to low-income senior and/or disabled homeowners in Portland, Oregon.
-Beginning in August 2013, the Community Builders Program will also be offering services in Washougal, WA.
-For more information about the Community Builders Program in Washougal, please click here.
 (Es usted hispanohablante y tiene preguntas sobre nuestro progama de reparaciones de casas?
-Por favor llame a Sara Luisa Kowalczyk al (503) 808-7088 para más información.)
+Por favor llame a Amanda Pile al (503) 501-5719 para más información.)

 Our program began modestly a decade ago—a few neighbors painting three homes.
 Today, the program serves close to 200 homeowners each year, and makes over 1,000 free repairs for Portland-area homeowners on an annual basis.
 It’s like no other program in our region in its mission, scope and commitment to safe housing for low-income elderly and disabled homeowners.
 Our services address significant public health concerns due to sub-standard and unsafe housing conditions; they improve the quality of each recipient’s life, helping homeowners avoid displacement due to gentrification and poverty, all the while bringing neighbors and area businesses together in the spirit of volunteerism.

-Repairs are performed throughout the year, and at three annual volunteer events.
-The Paint & Repair-a-thon is REACH’s flagship home repair event.
-It brings together 300 volunteers every year on the first Saturday in August to perform repairs for 20 or more homeowners in a single day.
-Since its inception in 1996, the Community Builders Program has provided over 9.100 free home repairs to more than 1,900 homeowners.
+Repairs are performed throughout the year, and during volunteer events.
+Since its inception in 1996, the Community Builders Program has provided over 11,400 free home repairs for more than 2,300 homeowners.
 Repairs are completed by REACH staff, contractors, and skilled volunteers.
-We leverage in-kind material and labor donations from area businesses with grants and individual donations.
+We leverage grants and individual donations with in-kind material and labor donations from area businesses.

-Typical repairs include carpentry (guardrails, graspable handrails); installation of safety aides (smoke and carbon monoxide detectors, lighting); installation of energy-efficient fixtures; and resolution of dangerous or unsanitary conditions.
+Typical repairs include carpentry (guardrails, graspable handrails); installation of safety aides (grab bars, smoke and carbon monoxide detectors); installation of energy-efficient fixtures; plumbing and electrical repairs; and resolution of building code violations.